API Client System

 }# List posts

-homeboy api myproject GET /wp/v2/posts
+homeboy api myproject get /wp/v2/posts

 # Create post

-homeboy api myproject POST /wp/v2/posts --data '{"title": "New Post"}'Custom API
+homeboy api myproject post /wp/v2/posts --body '{"title": "New Post"}'Custom API

 {